-Mr. Thackray is a senior partner with McMillan LLP, a law firm in which his practice includes representing public and private companies, all aspects of oil and gas law and corporate, commercial and securities transactions.
+Mr. Thackray is a partner at Dentons Canada LLP since September, 2018 practising in the firms energy law group, based in Vancouver.
+Previously, he was a senior partner at McMillan LLP, a law firm in which his practice included representing public and private companies, all aspects of oil and gas law and corporate, commercial and securities transactions.
 He also has over 15 years of public issuer experience.